ITSM

 Stage 3: Service Transition

-Service transition manages the change from service development to live operation.
+Service transition is the third of the ITIL service lifecycle phases and manages the change from service development to live operation.
 It ensures that new or modified services are thoroughly tested, deployed, and integrated with minimal disruption to ongoing operations.

 This stage covers Change Management, Release and Deployment Management, Configuration Management, and maintaining a repository of service knowledge.